ChristianHinkle/MeddySDK/README.md

 These projects are built together using `FetchContent` in CMake.
 This means they're all configured together during the same invokation of CMake, which makes development and debugging the subprojects easier.

-There is also a "superbuild" version of this project structure which uses `ExternalProject` in CMake to configure each project in isolation before they get built together.
+There is also a "superbuild" version of this project structure which uses `ExternalProject` in CMake to configure each project in isolation, before they get built together.
 See: https://github.com/ChristianHinko/MeddySDKSuperbuild.

 ## Build System ⌨